Your Questions Answered

 The government has provided increased support for businesses with the latest information available on gov.uk.

-We appreciate that Coronavirus is extremely challenging for all our customers’ cash flow and we would encourage you to get in touch with your Business Manager straight away if you are experiencing any financial challenges so we can discuss options.
+We appreciate that Coronavirus is extremely challenging for all our customers’ cash flows and we would encourage you to get in touch with your Business Manager straight away if you are experiencing any financial challenges so that we can discuss options.

-Can drivers avoid paying BIK tax while they are not using their vehicle due to the Covid-19 situation?
+7. Can company car drivers avoid paying BIK tax while they’re not using their vehicles?

-We are aware of some media coverage on this subject; but we would strongly recommend that company vehicle drivers seek independent tax advice or contact HMRC for more information and clarification.
+We would recommend that drivers seek independent tax advice on this matter and contact HMRC for confirmation.